rymotion/the_collective_nextjs_app/documentation/README.md

 # Documentation

-Welcome to The Collective documentation!
+Welcome to Cinebayan documentation!
 This directory contains comprehensive guides for setting up and using the application.

 ## 📚 Quick Navigation